 Easter Egg Delivery Fundraiser

-If you wish to do something novel this time; something more than just painting Easter eggs, you can take orders for painting the ones filled with sweets to be delivered at clients’ doorsteps for an Easter morning surprise for their children.
+If you wish to do something novel, something more than just painting Easter eggs, you can take orders for painting the ones filled with sweets to be delivered at clients’ doorsteps for an Easter morning surprise for their children.

 It doesn’t take much more effort than painting, but does fetch more donations.

-You can’t miss on this one if you are supporting this type of cause.
+You can’t miss out on this one, particularly if you are supporting this type of cause.

 The tickets will help you fundraise with ease.